The Story of Danish Modern Furniture

 The famous slogan of the Bauhaus school, applied today in everything from glassware to electronic devices, was “form must follow function”, a quality that can be clearly seen in the sleek, clean lines of today’s contemporary furniture designs.

 Worldwide tastes may differ, but Danish Modern Furniture has always been in a class by itself.
 Yet, its roots lie in the design philosophy of the German Bauhaus school.

 The success of Danish Modern design is unquestionably due to the addition of one more ingredient to the Bauhaus formula of “form follows function”.
 That extra ingredient is “beauty”.
-Without disturbing the pure functional design of the Bauhaus method, the Danes added soft, beautiful, and sometimes, almost sculptural lines.
-They created furniture that was not only functional, but very attractive in its own right that, by its existence, added to its owner’s qualify of life.
+Without disturbing the purely functional design of the Bauhaus method, the Danes added soft, beautiful, and sometimes, almost sculptural lines.
+They created furniture that was not only functional but very attractive in its own right that, by its existence, added to its owner’s quality of life.